 What happened?
 What is being done?
-We missed taking the required sample(s).
-We have sampled or will take samples in the future.
+We missed taking several samples.
+We have or will take the samples

-When do we anticipate resolving the problem?
-The problem has been resolved or will be as soon as the samples are taken.
+We anticipate resolving the problem: The problem has been resolved or will be resolved as soon as the samples are taken.

-For more information, please contact: Current Drinking Water Operator at 918-485-4195
+For more information, please contact: Brad Jeffers, Chairman at 918-485-4195 or 2219 West Hwy 51, WAGONER OK, 74467